leslykinzel/neovim-config/README.md

 E.g.

 - `{}()[]""''` brackets & quotes auto-close.
 - `CTRL-hjkl` to move selected text around.
+If no text is selected, the same keys will let you jump between different panes.
 - `SPC-ff` to open fzf file picker.
 - `CTRL-d` to exit terminal mode.